HongxuanWang/NY-Property-Tax-Fraud-Detection/README.md

-# NY-Property-Tax-Fraud-Detection
+# NYC-Property-Valuation-Anomoly-Detection
-Detect anomalous New York property tax report using unsupervised machine learning method
+The objective of this research project is to gain insights into the fraud dynamics of real estate valuation in New York, New York using unsupervised machine learning techniques.
+There are incentives to both under-report and over-report property valuation.
+This study details a methodology to build a robust model that detects unusual properties in terms of valuations and identifies those outliers for close-up examination.